geekytime/vuex-router/readme.md

 # vuex-router

 [![CircleCI](https://circleci.com/gh/geekytime/vuex-router.svg?style=svg)](https://circleci.com/gh/geekytime/vuex-router)

-An alternative to vue-router which moves the app location state into the Vuex store.
+Moves app location state into a `router` module in the Vuex store.

 The store becomes the "source of truth" for location state within the app.

-The store becomes the "source of truth" for location state within the app.
-The location state is changed by dispatching actions to the router module.
+Location state is changed by dispatching actions to the `router` module.

 The browser location history is kept in sync with the store by the `router` module.

 ## Why does _that_ matter?
 Isn't the browser url the "source of truth" for location state?

 The goal of Vuex is to move most/all of the non-trivial state of an app into the store, where it can be managed and safely shared across components.
 `vuex-router` provides a relatively painless way to safely manage the application state inside the store, along with the rest of the application state, using standard Vuex `state`, `getters`, `actions`, and `mutations`.

 This is convenient from an API perspective, and allows for some very clean code.
 The location state is read and updated just like the rest of the application state, instead of requiring a separate routing API.